drkvogel/ocpcares/notes/notes.md

 https://clipchamp.com/en/blog/2017/optimize-videos-web-design
 >the best settings for background videos are either Web, 720p, medium quality, MP4 or WebM or Mobile, 720p, medium quality, MP4

+### loading screen

+on mobile it's slow loading clips, should display a loading image (e.g. OCP logo)-

+favicon doesn't show on chrome, does on firefox
+    it does eventually